district-civic-labs/stripe-lambda/README.md

 1. Edit the name and description in the handler, if appropriate.

+## Sending receipts

+It's possible to send a receipt via IMAP.

+1. Add an `emailBody.js` file that exports two functions: `getText` and `getHtml`.
+See `emailBody.js.example` for, well, an example.

+1. Set `EMAIL_URL` in the function's environment with your IMAP provider.

+1. Set `EMAIL_USER` in the function's environment with the login for the sending account.

+1. Set `EMAIL_PASS` in the function's environment with the password for the sending account.

 ## License

 Copyright is waived under a [CC0-1.0 waiver](LICENSE.md).